SparkBIM

 Use a High-Performance Computer

-Point cloud files can be massive (several GBs).
-Use a powerful PC with a good GPU, fast SSD, and at least 32GB RAM to avoid crashes and slow rendering.
+These files are huge.
+You’ll want a beefy PC with a fast SSD and at least 32GB of RAM if you want to avoid crashes and slow renders.

 Organize Your Files